scaleway/serverless-scaleway-functions/docs/php.md

 # PHP

-Recommended folder structure for `php` runtimes:
+The Recommended folder structure for `php` functions is as follows:

 ```yml
 ├── handler.php
 ├── composer.json (not necessary if you do not need dependencies)
 └── serverless.yml
 ```

-Your serverless.yml `functions` should look something like this:
+Your `serverless.yml` can then look something like this:

 ```yml
 provider: